Provision of advisory services and procedural support to non-government senators.

 - coordinated and delivered seminars and professional training programs for senators, senators-elect and their staff, parliamentary staff, Australian Public Service officers and others

-- produced publications and exhibitions, and arranged lectures, each with a focus on the work and role of the Senate and the operations of the Parliament
+- produced publications and exhibitions, and arranged lectures, each with a focus on the work and role of the Senate and its committees and the operations of the Parliament

 The office also responded in a timely manner to requests for information and research support from a range of sources, including senators; the Clerk, Deputy Clerk and Clerks Assistant; and members of parliamentary associations, the academic community and the general public.